Kilohenries to Henries Converter

 Kilohenries and henries are both units used to measure electrical inductance.
 Keep reading to learn more about each unit of measure.

 The kilohenry is a multiple of the henry, which is the SI derived unit for electrical inductance.
-In the metric system, "kilo" is the prefix for 103.
+In the metric system, "kilo" is the prefix for thousands, or 103.
 Kilohenries can be abbreviated as kH; for example, 1 kilohenry can be written as 1 kH.

 The henry is the SI derived unit for electrical inductance in the metric system.
 Henries can be abbreviated as H; for example, 1 henry can be written as 1 H.